johnsonjh/duma/README.md

 ### C++ Memory Operators and Leak Detection

 - Macros for "`new`" and "`delete`" are defined in `dumapp.h`.
-These macros give filename and linenumber of the calling functions to **DUMA**, thus allowing the same leak detection reports as for malloc and free. `dumapp.h` needs to be included l from your source file(s).
+These macros give file-name and line number of the calling functions to **DUMA**, thus allowing the same leak detection reports as for malloc and free. `dumapp.h` needs to be included l from your source file(s).